Night Music (play): Critical response

 The New York Daily News praised the performances called the play "an oddly fascinating bit of urban realism,", but the reviews in Boston and New York were generally scathing.

 New York Herald Tribune critic Richard Watts Jr. said that the play seemed to show the influence of William Saroyan, which gave it a "curious note of the derivative" that was atypical of Odets, who was noted for its originality.
 Watts praised the characterizations but said "inevitably you go away from it with a sense of dissatisfaction."
 He called it "rambling and repetitious and fuzzy in its philosophy and without cumulative value."
 New York Times drama critic Brooks Atkinson wrote "Now that Odets writes like Saroyan, Doomsday is near."
 Atkinson praised the performance and called Kazan "one of the most exciting actors in America."
 But he described the writing as self-indulgent and called Night Music "a foolish play by a man of great talent."

 Odets was shaken by the poor notices.
 In his journal, published in 1988 as The Time is Ripe, Odets called it "Murder in the first degree.
 The murder of talent, of aspiration, of sincerity, the brutal imperception and indifference to one of the few projects that promise to keep the theater alive."
 Odets wrote that "something will have to be done about these 'critics,' these lean, dry men who know little or nothing about the theater despite their praise of the actors and production."

+Revival

+The play was revived in 1951 by the ANTA Playhouse.
+The cast included Rod Steiger in an early stage role.